 Sign Up Benefits

-Welcome offer not available to applicants who have or have had this card.
+Welcome offer not available to applicants who have or have had this or previous versions of this Card.
 We may also consider the number of American Express Cards you have opened and closed as well as other factors in making a decision on your welcome offer eligibility.

-Until April 1, 2020, you can earn 60,000 bonus miles after spending $2,000 in purchases on your new card in your first 3 months of card membership.
-You will also receive a 10,000-mile bonus after your first anniversary.
+Currently, you can earn 40,000 bonus miles after spending $2,000 in purchases on your new card in your first 3 months of card membership.

 Spending Bonus Categories